 Through a Google Analytics Account, First Effect may collect anonymous demographic information.
 This information is not unique to you, such as postcode, age, gender, preferences, interests and favourites.
 Google Analytics also records information about your computer hardware and software.
 This information can include: your IP address, browser type, domain names, access times and referring website addresses.

 We use this information for the analysis of our service, to maintain quality of the service, and to provide general statistics regarding use of the First Effect website.
 We retain data in our Analytics account for 26 months.

 If you have an signed up for a newsletter or have left comments on any website owned and operated by First Effect, you can request a copy of the data we hold about you.
-You can also request that we erase any personal data we hold (This does not include any data we are obliged to keep for administrative, legal, or security purposes).
+You may request that we erase any personal data we hold about you.
+Your data will not be erased if we are obliged to keep it for administrative, legal, or security purposes.

 First Effect will disclose your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to:

 - conform to the edicts of the law or comply with legal process served on First Effect or the website;

 - protect and defend the rights or property of First Effect;